nymajalalabadi/nymajalalabadi/README.md

 ####  .Net development

 Highly skilled .NET Developer with over 5 years of experience in designing and developing scalable, high-performance applications.
-Proficient in C# , ASP.NET , React , SQL Server , and RESTful APIs .
-Expert in both front-end and back-end development, with a strong foundation in software architecture and Agile methodologies.
+Proficient in both back-end and front-end development using C#, ASP.NET Core, React, and SQL Server.

+Experienced in building RESTful APIs, implementing clean architecture, and applying SOLID principles.
+I also develop cross-platform mobile apps using .NET MAUI for iOS and Android.

+Comfortable working in Agile/Scrum teams, and passionate about writing clean, maintainable code that delivers real business value.

 ## Skills And Experience
 * ⚪ C#